StJohnErvin/polaris/polaris.shopify.com/content/contributing/components.md

 Components should be performant, accessible, and maintainable.
 Too many props is usually a sign that the component is solving too many problems or isn't flexible enough.
 When that's the case, there's an opportunity to refactor the component or build a new component that addresses the problem you're trying to solve.

-Before contributing a new prop or updating the types of an existing prop, consider if the change:
+When considering contribution of a new prop or updating the types of an existing prop, ask yourself how your change might:

-- Is something that was intentionally left out of the component
-- Is backwards compatible
+- Be backwards compatible
-- Could decrease performance
+- Increase or maintain performance
-- Blocks accessibility
+- Improve or maintain accessibility
-- Patches a bigger issue with the API that could be addressed instead
+- Address a gap in the API
-- Introduces unnecessary complexity to the source code
+- Reduce complexity of the source code

-If a component seems right for your use case, but isn't flexible enough to meet your project's requirements, submit an [issue](https://github.com/Shopify/polaris/issues/new?assignees=&labels=Feature+request&template=FEATURE_REQUEST.md) outlining the problem and the approach you're thinking about.
+If you're unsure whether a component is right for your use case, but isn't flexible enough to meet your project's requirements, submit an [issue](https://github.com/Shopify/polaris/issues/new?assignees=&labels=Feature+request&template=FEATURE_REQUEST.md) outlining the problem and the approach you're thinking about.
 We're happy to collaborate to find a solution.

 #### How to contribute